How to use the command 'xdg-mime' (with examples)

 Explanation:

-• query: The subcommand used to retrieve information.
+• query: The subcommand used to obtain information about MIME types.

-• filetype: The keyword used to specify that we want to query the MIME type of a file.
+• filetype: Specifies that you want to determine the MIME type of a specified file.

 Use case 2: Display the default application for opening PNGs